40 Years After A Partial Nuclear Meltdown, A New Push To Keep Three Mile Island Open

 A new challenge to the nuclear industry

-That compromise is being tested, as the nuclear industry faces new challenges, including high operating costs, stagnant demand for electricity, and competition from cheaper natural gas and renewable energy.
+That compromise is being tested, as the nuclear industry faces new challenges, including high operating costs, stagnant demand for electricity and competition from cheaper natural gas and renewable energy.

 Chicago-based Exelon, the current owner of Three Mile Island's still-functional Unit 1 reactor, says the plant has been losing money for years.
 The company plans to close it this fall, 15 years before its operating license expires.

 David Fein, Exelon's senior vice president of state governmental and regulatory affairs, says the company is still hoping the state government can step in to keep it open.
-He argues losing so much carbon-free electricity would be a major blow to efforts to combat climate change.
+He argues that losing so much carbon-free electricity would be a major blow to efforts to combat climate change.

 "It's something that, if we hope to do anything about it, then we have to preserve all the nation's nuclear power stations," says Fein.